| Title: | Robust Trimmed Clustering |

 These curves show the values of the trimmed classification (log-)likelihoods

-when altering the trimming proportion alpha
+when altering the trimming proportion alpha and the number of clusters k.

 The careful examination of these curves provides valuable information for choosing